rudidude86/gura-lang.github.io/documents/Interpreter.md

     [A, B, C] = X

-If assignment source is a scholar, that value is assigned to each element.
+If assignment source is a scalar, that value is assigned to each element.

     [a, b, c] = 3          // a = 3, b = 3, c = 3